Arthur Vandenberg: United Nations and internationalism 1940–1950

 On January 10, 1945, he delivered a celebrated "speech heard round the world" in the Senate Chamber, publicly announcing his conversion from "isolationism" to "internationalism".
 Following the completion of the Second World War, Vandenberg was elected to his fourth and final term in the U.S. Senate, defeating his Democratic challenger, James H. Lee, by earning over two-thirds of the vote in the 1946 election.
 In 1947, at the start of the Cold War, Vandenberg became chairman of the Senate Foreign Relations Committee.
 In that position, he cooperated with the Truman administration in forging bipartisan support for the Truman Doctrine, the Marshall Plan, and NATO, including presenting the critical Vandenberg resolution.

-As chairman of the Foreign Relations Committee, he asserted that "politics stops at the water's edge", and cooperated with the Truman administration in forging bipartisan support.
+As chairman of the Foreign Relations Committee, he asserted that "politics stops at the water's edge", and cooperated with the Truman administration in forging bipartisan support, distinguishing himself as a "leader of the 'loyal opposition'".
 Francis O. Wilcox, first chief of staff of the Foreign Relations Committee, recalled Vandenberg's Senate career as an exemplar of bipartisanship in American foreign policy.
 In October 2000, the Senate bestowed a rare honor on Vandenberg, voting to include his portrait in a "very select collection" in the United States Senate Reception Room.

 Last years

 In 1940 and 1948 Vandenberg was a "favorite son" candidate for the Republican presidential nomination.
 In 1950 Vandenberg announced that he had developed cancer.
-He died on April 18, 1951, and was buried in Oak Hill Cemetery in Grand Rapids.
+He died on April 18, 1951, and is buried in Oak Hill Cemetery in Grand Rapids.